evidence-dev/evidence/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

-## Bug Description

-Describe what happened

-## Severity
+## Steps To Reproduce

-- [ ] High - I'm not able to use Evidence until this bug is fixed
-- [ ] Medium - I'm able to use Evidence, but a feature I need to use is not working
-- [ ] Low - I'm able to keep using Evidence as normal, but flagging this for the team to fix
+Steps we can take to reproduce the issue you're seeing.
+Sample data is helpful.

+### Environment

+- Node version (`node -v`):
+- npm version (`npm -v`):
+- OS:
+- Browser:
+- Database:

 ## Expected Behavior

 Describe what you expected to happen

-## Error Messages and Screenshots

-If you received any error messages, please post them here.
-Screenshots are also helpful.

-## Steps To Reproduce

-Let us know the steps we can take to reproduce the issue you're seeing.
-Sample data helps speed up the process of reproducing.

-1.
-2.
-3.
+## Actual Behaviour

+Describe what happened.
+Error messages and screenshots are helpful.

 ## Workarounds

-Is there anything you can do in advance of this being fixed?
+Anything you can do in advance of this being fixed?

-## Do you want to contribute a fix for this bug?

-If so, let us know and we can help you get started.

-## Environment Information

-Operating System (e.g., MacOS, Windows 10):
-Node version (`node -v`):
-npm version (`npm -v`):
-Package versions (`npm list --depth=0`):

-## Database

-- [ ] Postgres
-- [ ] BigQuery
-- [ ] Snowflake
-- [ ] Redshift
-- [ ] SQL Server
-- [ ] MySQL
-- [ ] SQLite
-- [ ] DuckDB
-- [ ] CSV
-- [ ] Other (please specify)